vuejs/events/src/call-for-proposals/README.md

 - **Deadline**: TBD (but estimate somewhere around March 20th)
 - **Event Dates**: March 26th - 27th, 2019
 - **Location**: Tampa, Florida, USA

+## FAQs

+### How do I add my conference on here?

+Looking for Vue.js speakers?
+You're in the right place!
+All you have to do is [submit a new issue](https://github.com/vuejs/events/issues/new?assignees=&labels=&template=cfp-submission.md&title=%5BCFP%5D) to request and you should hear back from the team within 24-48 hours.